How to assess the risks to groundwater for treated effluent discharges.

 - ammoniacal nitrogen (the ammonium ion NH4+), a non-hazardous pollutant

 - ammonia (NH3), also known as free ammonia or unionised ammonia

-- microbiological contaminants – these aren’t substances in the definition of groundwater activities in the Environmental Permitting Regulations 2010, but can contain harmful contaminants (eg pathogens like bacteria, viruses or protozoa)
+- microbiological contaminants – these are not substances in the definition of groundwater activities in the Environmental Permitting Regulations 2016, but can contain harmful contaminants (such as pathogens like bacteria, viruses or protozoa)

 - phosphorus and phosphates, non-hazardous pollutants

 - other contaminants – including hazardous organic compounds and household chemicals, such as cadmium and mercury, which are hazardous substances

 If you have a domestic septic tank or package treatment plant the discharge quality is likely to remain stable around these typical values and should not contain unusual substances.
 If so you should be able to use minimum reporting value (MRV) figures in your risk assessment.